 - a.
 Baseline testing of the exposed public safety worker is the employee's choice.
 Agencies should maintain signed statements of employees who decline baseline testing/evaluation at the time of an exposure. - b.
 Baseline testing is the term given to the set of initial laboratory tests that should be drawn on an exposed employee.
 This data may be used to compare future assessments in determining if an infectious disease was contracted.
-Baseline testing is not emergent; however, evaluation for PEP as discussed above should be considered urgent and care sought immediately. - c.
+Baseline testing is not emergent; however, evaluation for PEP as discussed above should be considered urgent and care sought immediately.

+- c.
 In cases where PEP was determined not an appropriate emergency treatment, the public safety worker should seek follow up care as instructed.
-This follow up should be by the

-- organization's workplace health provider.
-This follow up should optimally occur the next day and no later than seven days post exposure (MMWR, 2001).

-- d.
-In cases where the source patient testing is negative but the public safety worker still wants further testing, the employee is encouraged to follow up with their private physician or your department's workplace health provider.

-- e.
-Public safety worker baseline testing includes at minimum:

-- 1) HIV antibody

-- 2) Hepatitis B surface antibody

-- 3) Hepatitis B surface antigen

-- 4) Hepatitis C virus antibody
+This follow up should be by the organization's workplace health provider.
+This follow up should optimally occur the next day and no later than seven days post exposure (MMWR, 2001). - d.
+In cases where the source patient testing is negative but the public safety worker still wants further testing, the employee is encouraged to follow up with their private physician or your department's workplace health provider. - e.
+Public safety worker baseline testing includes at minimum: - 1) HIV antibody - 2) Hepatitis B surface antibody - 3) Hepatitis C virus antibody - f.
+A positive Hepatitis and/or HIV test of the SOURCE PATIENT should trigger viral load testing of the SOURCE PATIENT.